 Figure S2: Estimating elapsed time for the applicability of our steady-state solution compared with 100 year PEARL runs for the focus scenarios considering factors f01, f02, f05, and f10.
 Distributions of the elapsed times are placed within the estimate bands.
 Note that the f10 PEARL result for Sevilla was not included as it was erratic and detracted from the time scale predictions.
+Note δcor=0.112.

 As such, we demonstrate the utility and limitations of using our analytic expression for predicting the time required for our ensemble of steady-state solutions to be applicable (Figure S2).
 We found that the predicted time when our solution would be applicable was most accurate for higher factors (f10, f05, and f02).
 If a substance requires a long time scale to reach the leaching depth (i.e. f01), our model did not reliably predict the time required for the PEARL simulations to be consistent with our analytic ensemble solutions.
 This could possibly be attributed to more nuanced dynamics that our analytic solution fails to characterise.
 This might also be attributed to spikes in temperature or precipitation that cannot be adequately captured, as these are able to accumulate over longer periods of time for the f01 simulations.